Clinical Pharmacology for Eylea

 Animal Toxicology And/Or Pharmacology

 Erosions and ulcerations of the respiratory epithelium in nasal turbinates in monkeys treated with aflibercept intravitreally were observed at intravitreal doses of 2 or 4 mg per eye.
-At the NOAEL of 0.5 mg per eye in monkeys, the systemic exposure (AUC) was 56 times higher than the exposure observed in humans after an intravitreal dose of 2 mg.
-Similar effects were not seen in clinical studies [see Clinical Studies].
+At the NOAEL of 0.5 mg per eye in monkeys, the systemic exposure (AUC) was 56 times higher than the exposure observed in adult patients after an intravitreal dose of 2 mg and 2-fold higher based on Cmax when compared to corresponding values observed in pre-term infants from FIREFLEYE.
+Similar effects were not seen in other clinical studies [see Clinical Studies].

 Clinical Studies